I was playing around with the Cricut write function the other day and found a way to do Cricut lettering with a pen and drawing function.

 My problem is really in the consistency of the letters and lifting the pen after a heavy downstroke.

 But look at what happened when I decided to take a little shortcut with my Cricut pen:

 *this article contains affiliate links for your convenience, see full disclosures here

-Brush Pen – If you are using a medium size tip pen or larger, you will not need an additional brush pen to make the highlights.
-I love the Tombow brush pens which is what I used.
+Brush Pen – If you are using a medium-size tip pen or larger, you will not need an additional brush pen to make the highlights.
+However, if you are using a smaller font size or a fine point pen to draw, I love the Tombow brush pens to do the additional highlighting.